Table of Contents

 Multi-Site replication of objects between three or more MinIO deployments (New in RELEASE.2021-09-23T04-46-24Z).

-primarily supports recovery after partial or total loss of a remote
+Resynchronization primarily supports recovery after partial or total loss of the

 mc replicate resync operates at the bucket level and does